 - roles and responsibilities – the responsibility for risk management rests with all Members and Officers of the Council;

 - the methodology for identifying, evaluating, monitoring and managing risk;

 - our risk appetite – i.e. how much risk the Council is prepared to accept for different activities.
 NB – The Council cannot be risk-averse if it is to achieve its corporate objectives, but the policy sets out clear limits on how much risk can be tolerated.

-Risk management is an important part of the Authority’s process and forms an integral component of the Comprehensive Performance Assessment.
-A high performing Council needs to be fully committed to an effective risk management culture and recognise it as helping to ensure achievement of its Key Aims.
+In summary, risk management is an important Council process and is an integral component of good management.
+A high-performing Council needs to be fully committed to an effective risk management culture and recognise it as helping it to achieve its key aims and objectives.